leafo/lua-openai/README.md

 local openai = require("openai")
 local client = openai.new(os.getenv("OPENAI_API_KEY"))

-openai:chat({
+client:chat({
-  {role = "system", content = "You work for Streak.Club, a website to track daily creative habits"}
-  {role = "user", content = "Who do you work for?"}
+  {role = "system", content = "You work for Streak.Club, a website to track daily creative habits"}, {role = "user", content = "Who do you work for?"}
 }, {
   stream = true